manastech/crystal_redis/README.md

 >
 > The contents are still available readonly and continue to work as a
 > [shards](https://github.com/crystal-lang/shards/) dependency.
 >
+> We recommend switching to https://github.com/stefanwille/crystal-redis instead.
+>
 > If you wish to continue development yourself, we recommend you fork it.
 > We can also arrange to transfer ownership.